Belmont transmitting station: Coverage

 From its location, high in the Lincolnshire Wolds, it broadcasts digital television and both analogue and digital radio to Lincolnshire, eastern Yorkshire, northern parts of Norfolk and some eastern parts of Nottinghamshire.
 Belmont is the main transmitter that covers the cities of Hull and Lincoln.
 When it was first operated it transmitted (amongst others) ITV station Anglia Television.
 Following a re-organisation of ITV coverage in 1972, from 1974 it started transmitting neighbouring station Yorkshire Television instead, which it continues to do to this day.

 Transmission

 Due to bad weather in late 1965, it did not offer a full ITV service until Monday 16 May 1966.
-But BBC and VHF radio would start in autumn 1966.
+BBC and VHF radio would start in autumn 1966.
 Emley Moor, its twin, came into full service on 15 August 1966.

 The transmitters were not installed by the end of September 1966, but BBC equipment was being tested by early 1966, with full BBC service on Saturday 19 November 1966, and test transmissions from 5 November, with Peterborough able to receive these broadcasts.
 This was the same month that Pontop Pike also began transmissions.
 Tacolneston went into full service on 9 September 1967.